1. Home

 • Tailored physical therapy exercises and techniques can significantly improve joint flexibility, reduce stiffness, and strengthen muscles around the joints, relieving joint pain.

-• Hormone Replacement Therapy (HRT) may offer relief for menopause-related symptoms, including joint pain, but it’s important to consider the potential risks and benefits before starting treatment.
+• Hormone Replacement Therapy (HRT) may offer relief for menopause-related symptoms, including joint pain, but it’s essential to consider the potential risks and benefits before starting treatment.

 • Incorporating natural remedies and lifestyle changes, such as yoga and meditation, can support overall joint health and help manage pain effectively.